anyars-encarta/Series-Review-Portal/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 To Do List <a name="about-project"></a>
+# 📖 Series Review Portal <a name="about-project"></a>

-> This is a To Do List project to showcase the activities I am to perform.
+> This is a Series Review Portal project for Movies and Series reviews.

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML